 Steering runs similarly to other committees.
-There is a Steering Point, or Co-Points, that organize and run Steering.
-They work with the Program Manager and other Steering members to set the agenda for the meeting and ensure that all topics are allotted sufficient time.
+There is a Steering Point, or Co-Points, that organize and run Steering meetings.
+They work with CEP staff and other Steering members to set the agenda for the meetings and ensure that all topics are allotted sufficient time.
 Points are also responsible for keeping notes and sharing information with the rest of the major when necessary.

 Committee Points who attend Steering are expected to represent their committee.
-They should be prepared to bring updates to Steering, including progress on year-long and quarter-long Action Plans; issues and challenges within the committee; and potential areas of changes to committee activities.
+They should be prepared to bring updates to Steering, including progress on Annual and Quarterly Plans; issues and challenges within the committee; and potential areas of changes to committee activities.
 Steering provides a space for Points to support each other and get new ideas for group and project management.